Rui1818/Instat_to_wyscout_data_transform/README.md

 - pandas_to_json.py: transforms the processed dataframe to a wyscout compatible json file

 Instat positions and action names can be found in Instat_information folder.
-The documentation for how the action tags are extracted are in the tag_documentation file.
+A documentation for how the action tags are extracted and how the transformation is derived can be found in the Documentation file.